cl4es/cl4es.github.io/_posts/2019-05-14-String-Concat-Redux.md

 In essence the algorithm remains the same since JDK 9.
 [The implementation](http://hg.openjdk.java.net/jdk9/jdk9/jdk/file/65464a307408/src/java.base/share/classes/java/lang/invoke/StringConcatFactory.java#l1474) is "arguably hard to read" since the `MethodHandle` expression trees is built up in reverse.

-### JDK 12: indexCoder etc
+### JDK 12: indexCoder, Object Stringifier

 In JDK 12, I found that lumping together the `index` and `coder` fields in the JDK 9 implementation into a single `long` field.
 [This](https://bugs.openjdk.java.net/browse/JDK-8213035) simplified the expression tree a lot, with fewer classes needed for any and all expressions.

-I also merged the "Stringifier" used for `String` and `Object` arguments to [only use a single one](https://bugs.openjdk.java.net/browse/JDK-8213741).
+We also [merged](https://bugs.openjdk.java.net/browse/JDK-8213741) the "Stringifier" used for filtering `String` and `Object` arguments into a `String` suited for prepending.
 This effectively means the number of types we care about when determining whether a shape is unique drops from 10 to 9, which drops off a lot of unique shapes.
-Four argument shapes drops from 320 000 to 209 952, for example.
+Four argument shapes drops from 320000 to 209952, for example.
+Big drop in theory, perhaps not so big in practice, but even on more realistic applications these optimization started to add up.

-All in all JDK 12 about halved bootstrap overheads on typical tests.
+All in all JDK 12 about halved bootstrap overheads on some typical scenarios.

 ### JDK 13: Folding constants

-There are other optimizations coming in 13, but the one that got me all excited is this one:
+While there are a few other nice optimizations coming in JDK 13, the one that got me all excited is this one:

 Instead of binding in a simple prepender for each argument and each constant, bind surrounding constants to the prependers for the arguments.
 This prepender will then prepend the suffix